Skip to Content

 Shepherd’s Pie

 I think Shepherd’s Pie is technically a casserole.
-And even if it’s not, it’s so delicious and hearty and filled with peas and carrots (like you usually have at Thanksgiving), so I think it gets a pass.
+And even if it’s not, it’s so delicious and hearty and filled with peas and carrots (like you usually have on your Thanksgiving table), so I think counts.
 Plus, it’s one of my favorite meals and I only make it on St. Patrick’s Day.
 So maybe I need it twice a year.

 It’s best served with homemade mashed potatoes on top (instead of instant mashed potatoes), which is another Thanksgiving element.
-And heck, if you swap the meat for ground turkey, Shepherd’s Pie basically turns into Thanksgiving in one pan.
+And heck, if you swap the meat for ground turkey, Shepherd’s Pie is filled with all the flavors of Thanksgiving dinner just in casserole form.

 Looking for a tasty fall dinner idea?
 Try this Mushroom and Rice Casserole from www.drugstoredivas.net.